samthor/kuto/README.md

 This will generate a 'main' part and a corpus of code.
 If you build or change "yourbundle.js" and run Kuto _again_, this will re-use the existing corpus where possible.

-Note that you'll **need to keep the old generated code around** for Kuto to work&mdash;check it in, or have a way to fetch it from your deployed site.
+Note that you'll **need to keep the old generated code around** for Kuto to work.

 ### Flags

+- `-c <source>` where to find old corpus data (default: use output dir)

+  Normally, Kuto reads old corpus data from the output path, but this flag can be used to point to either a directory containing that data.
+  It can also point directly to a Kuto-generated 'main' file.
+  This could be useful to point to the currently published version of your code.

+  For example:

+  - `-c https://example.com/source.js` to load a Kuto-generated 'main' from a real website (uses `fetch()`)
+  - `-c path/to/old/source/dir` to use any corpus in this dir

 - `-d` dedups callables (default: `false`)